npouriaa/Responsive-Exchange-Dashboard-React/README.md

 The exchange dashboard project created by using React library and for the ui , CSS used. this project build in persian language and it inclueds these sections :
-Login Page
+Login Page/
-Dashboard (Main Page)
+Dashboard (Main Page)/
-Deposit
+Deposit/
-Withdraw
+Withdraw/
-Transfer
+Transfer/
-Reports
+Reports/

 At first for use and test the project all section you have to create account from حساب ها > ایجاد حساب

 ### `Packages`

-The packages used in this project include: react-router-dom : For create and managig routes
+The packages used in this project include:/ react-router-dom : For create and managig routes/
-Ant design : For create and use some elements and components in ui FontAwesome : for creating icons
+Ant design : For create and use some elements and components in ui/ FontAwesome : for creating icons/
-Chart js : For creating charts in dashboard main page express,cors : for creating server and API
+Chart js : For creating charts in dashboard main page/ express,cors : for creating server and API